 United Kingdom

-You must allow sufficient time for it to reach HMRC by the 31 October deadline.
-You may receive a late filing penalty if it arrives after this date.
+You must allow sufficient time for paper tax returns to reach HMRC by the 31 October deadline.
+You may receive an automatic late filing penalty if it arrives after this date.

 If you owe any tax through Self Assessment, you must pay your bill by 31 January following the end of the tax year.
-This payment deadline is the same as the filing deadline, so it’s easy to remember.
+For example, the payment deadline for the 2024-25 tax year is 31 January 2026.

 Read HMRC’s guidance on paying your Self Assessment tax bill for more information.